The perfect circle closes: Tim Berners Lee, the man who created the World Wide Web, launched an action plan to save his invention.

 Governments they are called to ensure that everyone can connect to the Internet, keep the entire network constantly available and respect and protect people's privacy and online data rights.

-Le the companies they must make the Internet accessible and accessible, respect and protect the privacy and personal data of users and employees, and develop technologies that "enhance the best of humanity and suppress the worst".
+Le businesses they must make the Internet reachable and accessible, respect and protect the privacy and personal data of users and employees, and develop technologies that “enhance the best of humanity and suppress the worst”.

-"The power of the web of transform people's lives, enriching society and reducing inequalities is one of the opportunities that define our time "Said Tim Berners-Lee.
+“The power of the web transform people's lives, enriching society and reducing inequalities is one of the defining opportunities of our time”Said Tim Berners-Lee.

-"But if we don't act now, and we act together, to save the internet and prevent it from being abused by those they want to exploit, divide and undermine, we are at risk of squandering that potential."
+“But if we don't act now, and act together, to save the internet and prevent it from being abused by those who want to exploit, divide and undermine, we are at risk of squandering that potential.”

-The Contract for the Web gives us a roadmap for building a better Web.
-And it's not about fighting "online hatred", nor about registering users.
+The Web Contract gives us a roadmap for building a better Web.
+And it's not about fighting "online hatred" or registering users.
 It is something deeper, which comes from far away and involves our nature as human beings.